bakhtiyar-ismayil/haproxy/README.md

 http://localhost

-for NGINX test page , we can edit /etc/nginx/nginx.conf file for displaying NGINX1 , NGINX2 , NGINX3
+for NGINX test page , you can edit /etc/nginx/nginx.conf file for displaying NGINX1 , NGINX2 , NGINX3

+Also you can change or run nginx (or another service ) on another port as:

+docker run -d -p 8080:80 --net mynetwork --name nginx4 nginx

+After that you need to specify this port on haproxy.cfg file

 http://localhost:8404